Your Utility Bill

 Water Metering Program

 Water meters allow property owners to be charged fairly and equitably for water use and will reduce overall water consumption throughout the City.
-Through the water metering program, property owners can take control of their water and sewer bills as they pay only for the actual amount of water that they use.
+Through the water metering program, property owners can take control of their water and sewer bills by paying only for the actual amount of water that they use.

 - Subsidized installation cost: The City will subsidize the installation cost of the water meters.

 - Five-year guarantee: The City offers a Five-Year Guarantee that provides an adaptation period for the water meter.
 During this time, you are eligible to apply for a credit if your metered bill exceeds the flat rate amount.